jonschipp/ISLET/README.md

 # Administration

-* Global configuration file: */etc/zookeeper/zookeeper.conf*
+* Global configuration file: */etc/islet/islet.conf*
-* Per-image configuration file: */etc/zookeeper/$IMAGE.conf*
+* Per-image configuration file: */etc/islet/$IMAGE.conf*

 Per-image configs overwrite the global variables specified in the global config file.
-For each Docker image you want available for use by zookeeper, create an image file with a .conf extension and place it in the /etc/zookeeper/ directory.
+For each Docker image you want available for use by islet, create an image file with a .conf extension and place it in the /etc/islet/ directory.
-These images will be selectable from the zookeeper menu after a student authenticates via SSH as the demo user (default).
+These images will be selectable from the islet menu after a student authenticates via SSH as the demo user (default).

 Common Tasks: